huma-engineering/fastapi-batteries-included/README.md

+# Announcement :loudspeaker:

+This repository is transferred from [gdm-SynseneHealth](https://github.com/sensynehealth/fastapi-batteries-included) to Huma organisation as part of change in asset ownership
 # FastAPI Batteries Included

 An installable package for API microservices.
 It provides FastAPI plus the basic extras we need for every API microservice.